brcourt/docker-projects/troubleshooting/README.md

 docker run -it --net=container:<container-id> --pid=container:<container-id> --ipc=container:<container-id> bccourt/testing:tshoot
 ```

+The entrypoint is configured as "/bin/bash__tshoot-entrypoint" to make it easy to identify the sidecar process, however this is just /bin/bash renamed.

 Running this container with the above command and specifying an nginx container with an ID of 903cd158b4d3.
 Note how we see both containers' processes in the `ps` output, `netstat` shows a listening process (which is not from tshoot), and running `curl` to localhost gets routed to the nginx container's localhost address.
 ```
 [ec2-user@ip-172-31-7-147 /]$ docker run -it --net=container:903 --pid=container:903 --ipc=container:903 bccourt/testing:tshoot